WayneCrawford/pspicker/code_examples.rst

         """

-Example parameter file
+The parameter file
 ========================================

-The file is written in
+The parameter file is written in
 `YAML <https://tools.ietf.org/id/draft-pbryan-zyp-json-ref-03.html>`_
 If the program can't read your's, try using an online YAML validator, like `this one <https://codebeautify.org/yaml-validator>`_

-Example filse
+Example file
 -------------------------------

 .. code:: yaml